 2. Request Supporting Deposition

-A supporting deposition can provide you with additional information regarding the basis for issuing your ticket.
+A supporting deposition can provide additional information regarding the basis for issuing your ticket.
 If you request this information within 30 days of the return date listed on your ticket, the court will order the issuing officer to provide you with a supporting deposition within 30 days of your request.

 3. Receive Your Trial Date